Install and configure the Salt Master plugin¶

 Falseto not validate the certificate.

-HTTP IP address of your SaltStack Enterprise server, for example,
+HTTP IP address of your Enterprise API (RaaS) node, for example,

 OPTIONAL: To verify you can connect to SSL before connecting the Salt Master plugin, edit the generated